 In timely and incisive analysis, our experts parse the latest development news and devise practical solutions to new and emerging challenges.
 Our events convene the top thinkers and doers in global development.

 The aim of QuODA is to increase the quality of aid by assessing and comparing donor performance against the commitments they have made to improving aid quality.
-QuODA is intended to allow donors to assess their performance against peers on multiple dimensions of aid quality to engage in a dialog that improves the way aid is given.
+QuODA intends to allow donors to assess their performance against peers on multiple dimensions of aid quality to engage in a dialog that improves the way aid is given.
+A full overview of the QuODA 2021 results are available on our web interface, which allows users to customise scores based on indicators or dimensions of interest.

 The QuODA framework provides summary information in a quantitative fashion on donor efforts to improve aid effectiveness.
 The indicators used are all those that donors, aid agencies and academics have concluded are important for aid effectiveness.
 QuODA is not, however, a complete measure of aid effectiveness or impact.
 The results of aid depend on the combination of donor effort and the performance of recipient countries or other executors of aid programs, not just on the donor.